List of national flowers: Chile

 The national flower of Chile is the copihue (Lapageria rosea).

 Colombia

 Cattleya trianae is the national flower of Colombia and is the orchid which flowers in May.
 The May flower was chosen because the colors are the same as those of the Colombian flag.

 Guyana

 The national flower of Guyana is the Victoria regia lily (Victoria amazonica).

 Paraguay

-The national flower of Paraguay is Mburucuyá.
+The national flower of Paraguay is mburucuyá (Passiflora caerulea).

 Peru

 The national flower of Peru is Cantua buxifolia (cantuta, also spelled kantuta or qantuta, from Quechua qantu).

 Suriname

 Called faya lobi ("fiery love") in Sranantongo, the jungle geranium (Ixora coccinea) is commonly considered a symbol of Suriname.